luisqtr/luisqtr.github.io-old/README.md

 >> bundle exec jekyll serve
 ```

-Open a modern brower and visit at <http://localhost:4000>.
+Open a brower and visit at <http://localhost:4000>.

 ## License